deeprajbasu/MachineLearningCore/README.md

 # Machine learning Core numpy

-## Polynomial regression with regularizatin
+## Polynomial regression with regularization

 ###varying the degree of the model